 In 2017, CHCI will select 1-2 pilot Institutes designed not only to cultivate collaborative research but also to establish the model for future projects and to generate transportable insights into the value of international collaboration in the humanities.
 CHCI expects that core members of the research team will convene at least once during the planning period, during which they also will organize the two-week summer or winter Institute.
 Participants will continue their exchange beyond the meeting through related programming on their campuses and across the CHCI network, as well as through the shared project of collaborative publication.
 Participants will be encouraged to explore publishing in different formats and regions with the understanding that publication projects will focus on journals and publishing houses in more than one region and in multiple languages, as a means towards sustaining the international spirit of the projects.

 Who can participate?

 In the pilot phase of this new program, CHCI requests expressions of interest from member centers and institutes from all parts of the world who wish to undertake projects related to two broad themes: “Challenges of Translation” or “Crises of Democracy.”
 At this stage, research teams need not be formed.
 Expressions of interest can come either from directors of individual centers and institutes seeking partners with whom to collaborate or from transcontinental teams of centers and institutes.
 Directors should work with interested members of their faculties to articulate compelling approaches to one of these areas of inquiry.
-Proposals should list up to three other scholars from each center or institute.
-Proposals should specify which of those scholars will serve as the leader of the research team, convener of the summer institute, and co-PI, who, along with the director, will oversee the relationship between the project, CHCI, and the member center and its campus.
-These roles can be individually assigned or shared by one or two team members.
+Proposals should list up to three other scholars from each center or institute, one of whom could serve as a co-PI with the director.

 How does my Center or Institute get involved?